 We should never take lighting for granted.
 In some countries, the cost of running lights can be prohibitive.
-In the UK, low energy, long life LED bulbs keep these costs down.
+In the UK, low energy, long life LED light bulbs keep these costs down.
 But in poorer parts of the world, people need even cheaper and simpler technology.

 The history of lighting is a story involving fire, gas and electricity.
 The culmination of this story is LED lighting.
 Some countries, however, are unable to benefit from technological progress and LED light bulbs.
 The Philippines is a good example.
 The country has electricity, but it’s the most expensive in Asia.
 Many people have to do without light in their homes.

 Fortunately, a local entrepreneur has found a cheap and simple lighting technology.
 It’s not a direct alternative to LED lighting because it doesn’t involve electricity.
 Instead, it uses plastic bottles, water and a drop of bleach.

 The litre of light

-LED bulbs make efficient use of electricity.
+LED light bulbs make efficient use of electricity.
 Water can make efficient use of sunlight.
 It can refract the sun’s beams into a dark room and provide light equivalent to that of a 60-watt bulb.